eclipse-cyclonedds/cyclonedds/docs/manual/about_dds/eclipse_cyclone_dds.rst

 - |url::dds_xtypes| - the structural type system (some [caveats](docs/dev/xtypes_relnotes.md) here)
 - |url::dds2.5| - the interoperable network protocol

-The network stack in Cyclone DDS has been around for over a decade in one form or another and has proven itself in many systems, including large, high-availability ones and systems where inter-operation with other implementations was needed.
+The network stack in |var-project| has been around for over a decade in one form or another and has proven itself in many systems, including large, high-availability ones and systems where inter-operation with other implementations was needed.